Research & Internships

 • Lead author & programmer (4 authors total)

-• In an engineering dynamics class we were tasked to do a short research paper on a physical system, and I settled on the infamous "3-body system".
+• In an engineering dynamics course we were tasked to do a short research paper on a physical system, and I settled on the infamous "3-body system".
 Of course I wasn't planning to analytically derive a general formula, but instead create a simulation program capable of plotting out the trajectories of three celestial objects in real time.

 There's this neat library called SciPy that allows for numerical solving of first order differential equations.
 Deriving a series of 18 first-order differential equations allowed the plot of 3 bodies in 3D space.
 The cool thing about this program is that it doesn't stop at 3 bodies.
 When two bodies inelastically collide, their combined momentum and mass form a new single body, resulting in a now 2-body system.